LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 In terms of the elements required for definitions, this represents my best guess of what's required within the bounds of what is reasonable for authors to add.
 Use of the framework may reveal the utility of additional elements or indicate the removal of some of the initial set.
 Doesn't feel worth overthinking too much, we can just adjust via experience.

 The inclusion of 'Other Requirements' does threaten to remove the value of standardization here.
 If every VOP is defining different other requirements.
-This is probably something to watch out for, but doesn't feel like you can just remove this field.
+This is probably something to watch out for but it doesn't feel like you can just remove this field.
 At the very least, existing processes define more detailed requirements than can be captured in the current definition keys so this element needs to exist, at least at the point of transition.

 ### Records